MaibornWolff/codecharta/gh-pages/_posts/how-to/2019-06-28-analyze_codecharta_with_sonarqube_and_git_svn.md

 # Getting the Sonarqube data

 - Install the latest analysis tools globally `npm i -g codecharta-analysis`
-- Generate visualization data from our CodeCharta Sonarqube analysis `ccsh sonarimport -o sonar.cc.json https://sonarcloud.io de.maibornwolff.codecharta:visualization`.
+- Generate visualization data from our CodeCharta Sonarqube analysis `ccsh sonarimport -o sonar.cc.json https://sonarcloud.io maibornwolff-gmbh_codecharta_visualization`.
 A new file named _sonar.cc.json_ should appear in your working directory.

 This file can already be opened in the [web visualization]({{site.web_visualization_link}}).
 If you want the information from the SCM log we need to continue a bit...